slatedocs/slate/source/includes/_endpoint-variable.md

 The allowed variables on this order are:
  * Any public variable available on the variable catalog
- * Any personal variable or subvariable for the logged user
+ * Any personal variable or subvariable for the authenticated user
  * Any subvariable of an array variable on the variable catalog

 #### GET